indracollective/laravel-revisor/docs/publishing.md

 ## Retrieve the Published Record

-Revisor enabled Models have a `publishedRecord` HasOne relationship, which allows you to retrieve the published record from the Draft record or one of its Version records.
+Revisor-enabled Models have a `publishedRecord` HasOne relationship, which allows you to retrieve the published record from the Draft record or one of its Version records.

 ```php